A small taste of the Men&Mice training courses, organized alphabetically.

 Lot of people are surprised just how many tools BIND offers.
 For example:

-• dig is the Swiss Army Knife of network tools.
+is the Swiss Army Knife of network tools.
 So much so, that we'll be giving it its own entry at the letter 'D' in the next post.
-In the meantime, read man dig in your terminal, and learn to love it.
+In the meantime, read man dig

-BIND also comes with a host of security features like DNS cookies, Response Policy Zones, Response Rate Limiting, and more.
+is a faster alternative to query logging.
+(During the training courses we go deep into how to use it.)BIND also comes with a host of security features like DNS cookies, Response Policy Zones, Response Rate Limiting, and more.
 The DNSB-W and DNSB-A courses cover these in detail.

 C is not just for cookies, but also: catalog zones.
 Catalog zones are special DNS zones, used to quickly propagate DNS zones from master to slave servers.
 Slave servers use catalog zones to recreate member zones, and if any changes occur "upstream", they're also synced across slaves using the catalog zones.